AlexandruBurlacu/ServerlessCourseAutumn2021/lesson_5/README.md

 In order to run this project you will need a fresh installation of Python, either standard or Anaconda, prefferably 3.10, because this version is used by the author, and `docker` and `docker-compose`.

+You will need to pre-install the libraries which will be mounted into the functions.
+For this, please create a special virtual environment via `python3.10 -m venv .functions_venv` and once done, enter it and install the necessary libraries via `pip install -r requirements.functions.txt`.

-First create a virtual environment, either using `conda` or `venv` and then install everything with `pip install -r requirements.txt`.
+Now, to launch the platform, first create a virtual environment, either using `conda` or `venv` and then install everything with `pip install -r requirements.txt`.
 After that, launch the data services specified in `docker-compose.yml` via `docker-compose up`.
 Then, run the `app.py` using `uvicorn`, like this:

 ```
 uvicorn app:app